 – Regular audits

-This is good for users because it lowers counterparty risk and boosts investor protection.
-However, it also leads to stricter onboarding and monitoring.
+This is beneficial for users because it lowers counterparty risk and strengthens investor protection.

 Unlicensed platforms have higher regulatory and operational risks.